 Not all courses offered in a semester or session follow the time frame established on the Academic Calendar.
-A part-semester course may be scheduled to meet during any portion of a semester or session.
+A part-semester course may be scheduled to meet during a portion of a semester or session.
 For example, a course may meet for the first or second half of a semester or it may meet for two full days during a semester.
 The number of hours of classroom instruction and out-of-class work for a part-semester course is commensurate with the number of credits awarded for the course (Senate Policy 42-23).

 Part-semester courses may be helpful for students who want to maintain a certain credit load or need flexibility during a portion of the semester.
 For other strategies, see Maintaining a Certain Credit Load.